Keeper-of-the-Keys/mailmanagement/README.md

 As of June 2024 the main functionality provided by this system is the ability to create these "app passwords" while some other settings can also be done.

-This ties in with a lua script that currently exists as a template in a role (as yet unpublished) in my [ansible collection servers](https://github.com/Keeper-of-the-Keys/ansible-collection-servers) as well as the mail server setup procedure there.
+This ties in with a lua script that currently exists as a template in a role in my [ansible collection servers](https://github.com/Keeper-of-the-Keys/ansible-collection-servers/blob/master/roles/mailserver/templates/dovecot-auth-lua.j2) as well as the mail server setup procedure there.

 # Future plans
 - Maybe leverage htmx for the UI